ritwickrajmakhal/localstack-docs/src/content/docs/aws/integrations/continuous-integration/index.md

     order: 1
 ---

-LocalStack enables organizations to automate their application testing and integration process through DevOps practices, such as continuous integration (CI).
-To meet your organizational needs, LocalStack lets you move away from complicated AWS testing and staging environments by enabling a key component of testing and delivering cloud-native applications.

-You can easily integrate LocalStack with your existing CI platform.
-We provide native plugins for CircleCI and a generic driver for any other CI platform you might use.
+LocalStack makes it easy to integrate cloud-native testing into your CI pipelines, without the complexity of managing real AWS environments.
+Running fully local AWS emulation inside your CI jobs lets you automate application testing, catch issues earlier, and ship with confidence.

+LocalStack supports:

+- Native integration with platforms like CircleCI
+- A generic CI driver for other CI/CD systems
-This enables you to incorporate LocalStack's local AWS cloud emulation in your CI pipelines, use advanced features like Cloud Pods and CI analytics, and run your test & integration suite before pushing to production.
+- Advanced features like Cloud Pods and CI analytics to track performance and test coverage

+With LocalStack in your CI pipeline, you can eliminate slow and costly staging environments while ensuring realistic, high-fidelity cloud testing before deploying to production.

 ## Hypothetical CI workflow